 4.1 Overview of Blockchain Research

 The majority of the papers originated from the United States (39%), followed by China (9%), the United Kingdom (6%), and Canada (5%).
 Other countries represented include Switzerland, Australia, Singapore, and South Korea.

 The 85 papers were classified into four major themes: (1) Bitcoin, (2) distributed ledger technology, (3) smart contracts, and (4) applications of blockchain technology.
 The papers in this category focus on the technical aspects of Bitcoin, such as the mining process.

 5.1 Implications for Practice

 The findings of this study have several implications for practitioners.
-First, the rapid rate of change in the field of blockchain means that practitioners need to keep up-to-date with the latest developments.
+Blockchain is rapidly changing in the field of blockchain.
+Practitioners must be up to date with the latest developments.

 17 Blockchain Use Cases to Transform World’s Education